Xilinx/inference-server/docs/architecture.rst

 Drogon uses a configurable number of threads to run these request handlers.
 When a REST request is made to an endpoint, the request data and callback function are provided for the handler to process the request and then respond to the client.
 To avoid blocking the finite number of handler threads with potentially long-running inference requests, we use an asynchronous architecture in the handler.
-The received request is packed into an ``Interface`` object and pushed into a :github:`thread-safe lock-free multi producer/consumer queue <cameron314/concurrentqueue>` to go to the target worker's batcher.
+The received request is packed into a ``ProtocolWrapper`` object and pushed into a :github:`thread-safe lock-free multi producer/consumer queue <cameron314/concurrentqueue>` to go to the target worker's batcher.
 The HTTP server code is in ``src/amdinfer/servers/http_server.*``.

 Drogon also provides a WebSocket server, which is currently used experimentally to run predictions on videos from certain workers.